-Further, while longstanding case law supports that a custodian is not required to create records to respond to OPRA requests, those requests seeking "information stored or maintained electronically" as defined in N.J.S.A.
+Further, while longstanding case law supports that a custodian is not required to create records responsive to OPRA requests, those requests seeking "information stored or maintained electronically" as defined in N.J.S.A.
 47:1A-1.1 require a different analysis.
 In Paff v.
 Twp. of Galloway, 229 N.J.
-340 (2017), the New Jersey Supreme Court determined there that an agency's electronically stored information is a "government record" under OPRA, unless otherwise exempt.
-The Court thus reversed the Appellate Division, holding that basic e-mail information stored electronically is a "government record" under OPRA, unless an exemption applies to that information.
-The Court reasoned that:
+340 (2017), the New Jersey Supreme Court determined an agency's electronically stored information is a "government record" under OPRA, unless otherwise exempt.
+The Court thus reversed the Appellate Division, holding that basic e-mail information stored electronically is a "government record" under OPRA, unless an exemption applies.
+The Court reasoned: